oracle/fastr/documentation/user/README.md

 The R language home directory, which will be further referenced as `$R_HOME`, is located in `languages/R`.

+Note: Please have in mind that FastR is not available for ARM64 processors yet.

 ## Prerequisites

 GraalVM's R runtime requires [zlib](https://zlib.net/) and the [OpenMP runtime library](https://www.openmp.org).